Mesmaroth/discord-AkephalosBot/README.md

   - `typing`: Shows that the bot is typing depending on the length of your message Set this to either `true` or `false` without quotes
   - `message`: The output message you want to deliever after your command has been executed
   - `file`: Path to your file, including extension `pictures/example.png`
-  - `filename`: Name of your file, be sure to include the extension if you want to display an image instead of uploading the image.
+  - `filename`: Name of your file, be sure to include the extension if you want to display an image instead of uploading the image
+  - `tts`: Wether the message will be in Text To Speech